PEN Faculty and Students

 Diana AndriolaGallaudet University

-Prior to Andriola's doctoral work at Gallaudet, she earned her B.A. in Deaf Studies from California State University-Northridge, where she began to explore her research interests in second-language acquisition and literacy development in deaf children.
+Prior to Andriola's doctoral work at Gallaudet, she earned her Bachelor of Arts in Deaf Studies from California State University-Northridge, where she began to explore her research interests in second-language acquisition and literacy development in deaf children.

 Diana is also passionate about science outreach and involving high school students — including minority, deaf, and female students — in the sciences.

-Primary Advisor: Dr. Clifton Langdon Secondary Advisor: Dr. Gaurav Mathur
+Secondary Reader (Advisor): Dr. Gaurav Mathur